ShoGinn/wowchemy-scripts/README.md

 ### What are the workflows?

 The Workflows are there to prove the HTML from your build and if that passes then checks your git commits using the Google release-please action to create a version automatically

+> WARNING: **THEY ARE NOT AUTOMATICALLY UPDATED!**

+If this is an important feature please check the release notes.